Paint Creek Lake Wildlife Area

 The 5,090-acre wildlife area lies at the upper end of Paint Creek Lake, a flood control reservoir operated by the U.S. Army Corps of Engineers.
 In summer, the reservoir is normally 1,170 acres with 25 miles of shoreline.
 During periods of heavy rainfall, the reservoir covers portions of the wildlife area that are normally dry.
 Paint Creek State Park, 5,934 acres, lies south of the wildlife area on both sides of the reservoir.

 Meadow and grain crops make up about one-third of the wildlife area.
 The remainder of the wildlife area is about equally divided in woodland and reverting fields of shrubs, small trees, grasses, and forbs.

 Paint Creek Reservoir was constructed by the U.S. Army Corps of Engineers for flood control and recreation.
 It was completed in 1974.
 Of the 9,179 acres licensed to the Ohio Department of Natural Resources, 5,090 acres are managed by the Division of Wildlife for public hunting and fishing.
 The remainder of the area is managed by the Division of Parks and Recreation.
 State parks have special hunting and trapping regulations.
-Consult the Ohio Department of Natural Resources, Division of Parks and Recreation, Fountain Square, Columbus, Ohio 43224 or the park manager.

 Wildlife area habitat management work has included the development of crop rotations and field sizes to provide food and cover for upland wildlife.
 Wildlife habitat has been enhanced by planting trees and shrubs to establish field dividers, improving existing fence rows through selective cutting, and protecting and improving woodlands.